ceeoinnovations/prev-ceeoinnovations/_projects/Instructions-for-documenting-on-CEEOInnovations.markdown

 <div class="free_write" markdown="1">
 ## Step 3: Customize the Frontmatter

 The "Frontmatter" is the first few lines of a markdown file.
-It pro
+It provides key information about how your project is displayed.

+#### It will look like this:

 ```
 ---